-Reference tracts represent prior information about tract trajectories, which are used by neighbourhood tractography methods to select corresponding pathways in diffusion data sets.
-It should be noted that heuristic and probabilistic neighbourhood tractography use different forms of reference tract, although if you plan to create a custom reference, the process is nearly identical for the two cases.
+Reference tracts represent prior information about tract trajectories, which are used by probabilistic neighbourhood tractography to select corresponding pathways in diffusion data sets.

 Using standard reference tracts

-Since version 1.0.0, TractoR has been supplied with a set of standard reference tracts for both heuristic and probabilistic neighbourhood tractography (NT).
+Since version 1.0.0, TractoR has been supplied with a set of standard reference tracts for probabilistic neighbourhood tractography (PNT).
 These reference tracts are based on a white matter tract atlas kindly made available by Dr Susumu Mori’s lab at Johns Hopkins University.
 Further information about the atlas can be found at http://cmrm.med.jhmi.edu/ and in Ref.
 (1) below.
 If you use these reference tracts in your work, please cite Ref.
 (2) below.

 In version 3.1.0, a new set of reference tracts was added, based on manual selection of tracts from 80 healthy adults aged 25–64.
 These will be used if the

 TRACTOR_REFTRACT_SET environment variable is set to

 miua2017, and this is recommended for new studies.
 If you do use these reference tracts in your work, please cite Ref.
 (3) below.

 Using these standard references is by far the easiest way to start using PNT.
 TractoR “knows” where to find them, so you need only to specify the tract name when running the